 Pick a simple background and lay out all the products from a month’s box.
 Hover over the products by standing on a chair, and get an overhead shot of everything while avoiding shadows.
 The key here is to pick a simple background.
 We like a light-colored table or floor, light-colored paper, or natural surfaces for a more rugged look (wood, concrete, or grass).

-Pro tip: Take an extra flat-lay shot with an empty space in the middle of your products.
-You can later digitally add in your logo or box name.
+Pro tip: Take an extra flat lay shot with an empty space in the middle of your products.
+Later, you can add in your logo or box name digitally.

 2. The Product Highlight (Difficulty Level: Low)

 Do you have a standout item in a given month’s box?
 Take a picture separately of the item.
 The best product highlight pictures contextualize the product so it’s not just the product floating on a white background.
 Consider having other items in the background like your branded box, or the rest of the products in the box.